suenojs/core/libs/logger/README.md

 ## Features

+- Simple import and use with default logger
+- Hooks for custom logging behavior
 - Type-safe logger names with generics
 - Beautiful console output with colors
 - Optional Pino integration for production logging